Spatial constraints improve filtering of measurement noise from animal tracks: Filtering algorithms

 \section{Filtering algorithms}

-In this section, we present algorithms for estimating the latent states of the movement process from noisy observations.
-We first consider the classical Extended Kalman Filter for Gaussian measurement errors and then generalize to particle filtering approaches capable of handling heavy-tailed or complex error distributions such as Student's t or Argos X-shaped errors.
+In this section, we present algorithms for estimating the latent states $U_j = ^\top$ of the movement process from noisy observations $y_j$, $j \in \{1;\cdots,n\}$.
+We first introduce the two main filtering methods (Kalman filter and the particle filter) and then detail their implementation in our specific setting.
+The Extended Kalman Filter (Section~\ref{sec: ekf}) is used when the measurement errors are Gaussian, exploiting the Gaussian structure of the Lie-Trotter approximation.
+For non-Gaussian measurement errors such as Student's-t or the X-shaped Argos errors, we resort to particle filtering (Sections~\ref{sec: pf student} and~\ref{sec: pf argos}), and develop algorithms based on both the Lie-Trotter and Strang splitting schemes.